burlachenkok/burtorch/README_1_MIN_TOOLS.md

 2. Install/Update CMake to version 3.12 or higher from https://cmake.org/download/

+3. Download LibTorch from `https://download.pytorch.org/libtorch/cpu/`.
+For example for Windows use this verions: `https://download.pytorch.org/libtorch/cpu/libtorch-win-shared-with-deps-2.5.1%2Bcpu.zip`.

 ## If you are Working under Linux OS

 1. Install GCC-11.
 See GCC release: https://gcc.gnu.org/releases.html.